jpizzzel/jpizzzel/README.md

 # Hi, I'm Jonah Pflaster

 ## About Me
-I’m a second-year Computer Engineering student at Tufts University who loves building things that blend hardware and software.
+I’m a 3rd year Computer Engineering student at Tufts University who loves building things that blend hardware and software.
 From designing sensors for Engineers Without Borders to writing real-time firmware for an STM32, I enjoy turning ideas into working systems.

 ## Recent Projects
 - **Multi-Agent AI System** — end-to-end platform with an orchestrator, REST APIs, Postgres/Supabase, and containerized services that automate data enrichment and analysis